-The main message of this modeling exercise with AlphaFold is immediately obvious even at this stage of the analysis: All Rop variants and mutants studied here are predicted to have a native Rop structure, including the A31P mutant.
-The fact that AlphaFold predicts a native-like structure for A31P although there are two PDB entries for this mutant displaying the 'bisecting U' topology (entries 1B6Q and 1GMG), could be considered a failure of the algorithm.
-This is not the case: AlphaFold is fundamentally an evolution-based approach and is not suitable for predicting structures for sequences with no evolutionary history (like those Rop mutants and variants).
+The main message of this modeling exercise with AlphaFold is immediately obvious even at this stage of the analysis: All Rop variants and mutants studied here are predicted to have a Table 1.
+RMSD values between all pairs of AlphaFoldmodelled mutants, see text for details.
+The crystallographically determined Rop structure (marked as "Exp") and the AlphaFold-derived model of the native Rop (marked as "Nat") are also included.
+All values are in Ångströms, and only the C $\alpha$ atoms were used for this calculation native Rop structure, including the A31P mutant (see Supporting Information Figure S1 for a superposition of these structures).
+The fact that AlphaFold predicts a native-like structure for A31P although there are two PDB entries for this mutant displaying the "bisecting U" topology (entries 1B6Q and 1GMG), could be considered a failure of the algorithm.
+This is not the case: AlphaFold is fundamentally an evolutionbased approach and is not suitable for predicting structures for sequences with no evolutionary history (like those Rop mutants and variants).
 It is only natural that the weight of tens of Rop-like sequence/structure pairs was given precedence over the two A31P entries (especially considering that native Rop and A31P share ~98% sequence identity).
+We should parenthetically mention here that the latest version of AlphaFold (v.3) also predicts a native-like structure for A31P with an RMSD from the crystallographic Rop structure of 0.80 Å.